I recently decided to take up mediation again, as a way to achieve more calm in my day-to-day and enforce some self-care.

 It’s remarkable how much a small, good habit can become so important to your life.
 So, I took a step back, tried to slow down, and put meditation back on the agenda as a priority.

 Of course, it wasn’t as simple as doing one meditation and it all being right again, but bringing that small bit of daily calm back into my life helped.

 TELL US: Do you meditate?
 What’s your style and what works for you?
+Would you try meditation for 10 minutes a day?
 Share your tips in the comments section below.